montagao/montagao.github.io/blog/panago/index.md

 |:---:|
 |*Need your pizza shaped hole in you filled?*|

-I was a cashier, dishwasher, food prep worker, accountant, and cook all at once.
-At least that's the fluff I would put on my resume.
-I eventually knew how to open, close, and run the whole store.
+I was a cashier, dishwasher, food prep worker, accountant, and cook all at once. [[^4]]  I eventually knew how to open, close, and run the whole store.

 I was the king of the castle.